mohamedzeeshan/mdzeeshancopy/index.md

 {% include image.html url="images/photo.jpg" caption="" max_width="300px" align="right" %}

 Mohamed Zeeshan is a policy analyst and media commentator.
-He has written on foreign policy and international affairs for The Diplomat, The National Interest, India Today and other mainstream publications around the world.
-He is currently studying International Affairs at Columbia University, with a specialization in Economic and Political Development.
-His next big research project explores the evolution of Indian Foreign Policy in a fast-changing world.
+He has written on foreign policy and international affairs for The Diplomat, The National Interest, India Today and other mainstream publications around the world, and also writes a monthly column on foreign affairs for the Deccan Herald.
+He holds a Master's degree in International Affairs from Columbia University, with a specialization in Economic and Political Development.

 ## Contact